georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 ## Modify

-The `Triangle` object has two instance variables `document` and `svg` loaded into memory, and they are ready for modification.
+The `Triangle` object has two instance variables `document` and `svg`, and both reference the same XML tree in memory.
+We can modify the XML tree via either of those two variables.
 It also saves a copy of `document` in `original_document` instance variable.

-The actual modification happens in the `effect` method of `Triangle` class.
+The actual modification happens in the `effect` method of `Triangle` class thru the `svg` instance variable.

 ```python
 def effect(self):